 As Connected TV advertising continues to grow and mature, the industry is seeing a new strategy rapidly emerge – the CTV experience is extending beyond the TV frame to multiple user devices.
 Thanks to CTV’s transparency, this cross-device approach gives marketers crucial engagement metrics for their TV ads across multiple devices.
 As a result, brands that are embracing a cross-device strategy not only see their campaign perform outside of a vacuum and get better insights, but they can also use it to make better ads.
 By taking these comprehensive engagement metrics, brands have a better idea of what elements of an ad are working, what isn’t, and use this data to optimize and update their creative strategy on the fly.

-Brands have been forced to get comfortable with a world of last-touch attribution, but today there’s a new innovative leap happening: the rise of the multi-touch attribution model.
-The difference between last-touch and multi-touch models is simple but critical:
+Brands have been forced to get comfortable with a world of last-touch attribution, but today there’s a new innovative leap happening: the rise of the cross-device attribution model.
+The difference between last-touch and cross-device models is simple but critical:

 Last-touch attribution: Gives full credit to the last marketing touchpoint the user engaged with before converting.
 For example, a viewer can see a TV ad, then visit the product page, then read Amazon reviews before buying.
 In this instance, the Amazon page would get the credit as the last touch point—ignoring the previous interactions on the buyer’s journey that got them to that point.

-While multi-touch attribution gives a more holistic and comprehensive view of the customer journey, last-touch is still more prevalent—forcing brands to abandon all the opportunities that multi-touch offers.
-But as more industry leaders continue calling for the need for the multi-touch model, many leading brands are starting to take up the cause – getting ahead of the competition while also paving the way for other brands.
+While cross-device attribution gives a more holistic and comprehensive view of the customer journey, last-touch is still more prevalent—forcing brands to abandon all the opportunities that cross-device offers.
+But as more industry leaders continue calling for the need for the cross-device model, many leading brands are starting to take up the cause – getting ahead of the competition while also paving the way for other brands.

 The Future of CTV Strategies, Today